Mumbra

-Mumbra [Urdu: ممبرا] is a suburb of Thane district in Western India in the state of Maharashtra, Mumbai extension and within the Mumbai Metropolitan Region area with population of more than 12 lakhs.
+Mumbra is a suburb of Thane in Western India in the state of Maharashtra, a Mumbai suburb within the Mumbai Metropolitan Region.
 It is administered by Thane Municipal Corporation.
-Mumbra is mostly famous for its Bombay slang and the street foods and also famous for its mountainous views and waterfalls during monsoon.

 History

 Mumbra was a flourishing shipbuilding center in early times.

 Much of the land around Mumbra was agricultural land until 1975.
 Between 1968 and 1975, Mumbai experienced significant population growth and greater population density.
 Then, about 1975, Mumbra's agricultural land was urbanized.
 This signaled an expansion of the greater Mumbai area, which realized significant population growth in the 1980s.
 Wafa Hill's "A, B, C" was one of the first planned Thane Municipal Corporation (TMC) approved buildings developed in the 1990s.
 Which lead the foundation for urbanization in Mumbra.

-In 1991 there were about 44,000 people.
+In 1991, there were about 44,000 people.
 After the riots of 1992 many Muslims fled Mumbai and settled in Mumbra; 10 Sq mile land was allotted by state Government under custody of state waqf board for resettlement of fled Muslims of different part of Mumbai.
-It is India's largest Muslim locality.
+It is India's largest Muslim locality also known by India's largest Muslim Ghetto.